 “Ooohhhhh Stone Cold Fever, yeah, so hard to see…I’ve got trouble in my backbone…”

-Among the finest bassists to emerge from the late 1960s –early 1970s wave of hard rocking British bluesmen, the late Alfred Gregory Ridley was a founding member of two legendary ensembles: Spooky Tooth and Humble Pie.
+Among the most soulful players to emerge from the late 1960s –early 1970s wave of hard rocking British bluesmen, the late Alfred Gregory Ridley was a founding member of two legendary ensembles: Spooky Tooth and Humble Pie.

 Unlike his peer bassists who toiled in the shadows, Ridley was a showman, gravitating towards center stage with his natural finish Fender Precision adorned with abalone inlays and a floral décor.
 Ridley’s bold, free-form style harmonic extensions were further bolstered by his Acoustic 360 –which was among the most powerful of the era.